ddnexus/pagy/docs/extras/arel.md

 - Backend
 - Extras
 ---

 # Arel Extra

-This extra adds a specialized pagination for collections from sql databases with `GROUP BY` clauses, by computing the total number of results with `COUNT(*) OVER ()`.
+Add a specialized pagination for collections from sql databases with `GROUP BY` clauses.

+It computes the total number of results with `COUNT(*) OVER ()`.

 !!! warning
 Tested against MySQL (8.0.17) and Postgres (11.5).